-Tonya Edmond currently serves as the interim co-dean of the Brown School.
+Tonya Edmond previously served as the interim co-dean of the Brown School.
 She previously served as the associate dean for social work and social policy, and was a faculty fellow in the Office of the Provost working on women faculty leadership development and other diversity and inclusion initiatives.

 She is currently the principle investigator of a Department of Justice-funded study testing the effectiveness of a learning collaborative as an implementation strategy to enhance the uptake of Cognitive Processing Therapy in rape crisis centers.
 She also teaches “Intervention Approaches to Address Gender-Based Violence” and “Core Concepts in Trauma Treatment with Children & Adolescents”.
 Prior to coming into academia, she practiced for 15 years in clinical and administrative roles in domestic violence and rape crisis centers.

 In The News

 Edmond Elected AASWSW Fellow for 2023

 Pamela L. Begay Appointed Director of the Buder Center

 January 25, 2023